yquake2/yquake2/doc/040_cvarlist.md

   `1`, which enables gamepad usage; `0` disables its detection at startup.
 Can only be set from command line.

-* **in_sdlbackbutton**: Defines which button is used in the gamepad or joystick as the `Esc` key, to access the main menu and 'cancel' / 'go back' on its options.
-Default is `0`, which corresponds to the Back/Select/Minus button.
-Set to `1` to use Start/Menu/Plus, and to `2` to use the Guide/Home/PS button.
-Requires a game restart (or controller replug) when changed.
+* **in_sdlbackbutton**: Defines which button is used in the gamepad as the `Esc` key, to pull the main menu and 'cancel' / 'go back' on its options.
+Valid values are `0` = Back / Select / Minus, `1` = Start / Menu / Plus (default), or `2` = Guide / Home / PS.
+Requires a game restart, or gamepad replug, when changed.

 * **joy_layout**: Allows to select the stick layout of the gamepad.
   - `0`: *Default*, left stick moves, right aims